-When choosing what type of financial institution to use for your personal or commercial finances, it is important to weigh the pros and cons for both establishments and be able to decipher which institution best fits your needs.
+When choosing what type of financial institution to use for your personal or commercial finances, it is important to weigh the pros and cons for both establishments.
+Being able to decipher which institution best fits your needs is critical for optimal financial success.
 Doing your research on banks and credit unions is a key component in building a better financial relationship with a financial institution when it is time to make the choice.

 Banks: What you need to know